bonfus/muLFC/README.md

 ### Prerequisites

-The LFC C library have no dependencies.
+The LFC C library has no dependencies.
 However, cmake is needed to compile the code.

 The python extension has the following dependencies: